 - 52% of students enrolled in the College of Engineering have a gap between their college expenses and amount of financial aid, which is often referred to as unmet need.

 - The awards vary annually based on available resources.

 - Different awards vary in their eligibility criteria.
 In general, academic performance (2.5 GPA or higher), financial need, and activities are the primary criteria for full-time students majoring in engineering.
 Some scholarships may be tied to internships with companies.

-- You must be enrolled full-time as an engineering major at the University of Massachusetts Amherst to be eligible for any of these scholarships.
+- You must be enrolled full-time as an engineering major at the University of Massachusetts Amherst and have completed at least one semester to be eligible for any of these scholarships.